GradinaruLab/mCREATE/README.md

 pepars
 ```

+### Details

+#### Primer_generator_for_11mer_clones_587-590AAV9.ipynb
+This script generates 2 overlapping forward and reverse primers for AAV variants where 11 codons are modified from the parent
+(as described in the RavindraKumar et al 2019 manuscript, Methods section (unpublished)).
+These primers are used for cloning AAV variants.

+#### Reverse_primer_generator_11mer-spikein_synthetic_lib.ipynb
+This script generates 1 reverse primer and 1 reverse primer with alternate mammalian codon for synthesizing 11 codon modified
+Spike-in library oligopool.
+This is then sent to Twist Bioscience for oligopool synthesis.

+#### Reverse_primer_generator_7mer_synthetic_lib.ipynb
+This script generates 1 reverse primer and 1 reverse primer with alternate mammalian codon for synthesizing 7 codon modified
+588-89 library oligopool.
+This is then sent to Twist Bioscience for oligopool synthesis.

+#### heatmap_588-89+library.ipynb
+This script generates a heatmap of amino acid distribution in the diversified region.
+The raw data is subjected to codon frequency normalization and the standard score is plotted as a heatmap
+(with options to generate heatmaps before and after normalization).

 ## Clustering

-Clustering analyses use sequence and count data as output from Protfarm, or from manual analysis, to analyze
+Clustering analyses use sequence and count data as output from Protfarm, or from manual analysis, to investigate families of variants.

 ### Prerequisites

-Clustering analysis requires Matlab 2018 or later.
+Clustering analysis requires MATLAB (tested on MATLAB R2017b (9.3.0.7135779), 64-bit (maci64)).

-### Running
+### Details

-####hammDist.m
+#### hammDist.m
 This script is a Matlab function that generates a .txt list of paired sequences with their reverse hamming distance,
 i.e. number of positions with identical AA.
 Output may be visualized in Cytoscape software.